nwj/nwj.sh/content/miscellany.md

 There is just a ton of [ant mimicry](https://en.wikipedia.org/wiki/Ant_mimicry) out there.

 [Roman Dodecahedra](https://en.wikipedia.org/wiki/Roman_dodecahedron) are small metal objects found at various Roman archaeological sites in Western Europe.
 "No mention of dodecahedrons has been found in contemporary accounts or pictures of the time."
 "Their purpose remains unknown."

+It's surprising that the superiority of overshot water wheels (vs. undershot) was not [definitively established](https://archive.org/details/philtrans04492943) until 1759, especially since the experiments necessary to do so would have been possible going at least as far back as ancient Rome.

+Remember that time President George H. W. Bush was shot down while flying a bombing raid over a small island south of Japan and then [narrowly escaped capture, execution, and ritual cannibalization](https://en.wikipedia.org/wiki/Chichijima_incident)?

+The [frog galvanoscope](https://en.wikipedia.org/wiki/Frog_galvanoscope) was a highly sensitive instrument, made from a frog's leg, used to detect voltage.

+During World War II, the British Armed Forced [surreptitiously constructed oil pipelines](https://en.wikipedia.org/wiki/Operation_Pluto) under the English Channel and used those pipelines to deliver 8 percent of the petroleum products used by the Allied Expeditionary Force in north-west Europe.

+The Manila City Council has declared Claire Danes a [_persona non grata_.](<https://en.wikipedia.org/wiki/Persona_non_grata_(Philippines)>)

+The [May 15 Incident](https://en.wikipedia.org/wiki/May_15_incident) was an attempted coup in 1932, during which the Prime Minister of Japan was assassinated by 11 ultranationalist naval officers.
+The original assassination plan had including killing Charlie Chaplin, who was touring the country at the time.
+Also by the end of the subsequent trial of the instigators, "the court had received 110,000 clemency petitions, either signed or written entirely in blood, from sympathizers around the country pleading for a lenient sentence.
+Additionally, nine youths in Niigata asked to be tried by the court instead of the accused, and sent the court a jar containing nine of their own pickled severed pinky fingers as a gesture of their sincerity."

 ## 2022